Mike Tyson Mysteries: Home media

 The first season was released on DVD on October 20, 2015, by Warner Bros.
 Home Entertainment.
 The second season was released on DVD on September 27, 2016, exclusively through Warner's online store and Amazon.com.

 Reception

 The series has received generally positive reviews from critics.
 The show's first season currently holds an 82% approval rating on Rotten Tomatoes based on 11 reviews, with an average rating of 6.2/10, with the site's consensus reading: "A dizzying whirl of lowbrow and high-concept, Mike Tyson Mysteries should more than satisfy fans of Adult Swim's signature blend of animated silliness."
 On Metacritic, the season has a weighted average score of 75 out of 100 based on 6 reviews, indicating "generally favorable" reviews.

-On Globetodays.com former rugby player now "Sport Crime" star Luca Tramontin labelled the cartoon "Funny, analytical, human, foul-mouthed but informative and transgressive.
-Like Sport Crime it faces topics like euthanasia, nightmares, obesity, body shaming and alcohol abuse.
-I don't miss an episode, it is a beauty".

-Cancellation
+Cancellation and Other Media

 In a May 2020 podcast interview, writer Larry Dorf confirmed that the fourth season would be its last, although Davidson, Ramras, and Dorf would continue working together on a new project for Warner Bros.